Back Register

 Course Procedures

-1. Have your teen complete the first six hours of online instruction.
+1. Have your teen complete the first six hours of Parent Taught Driver Education online instruction.

-3. Have your teen study the Texas Driver Handbook to prepare for the learner's license exam.
+2. Have your teen study the Texas Driver Handbook and take the practice exams to prepare for the Knowledge Test.

-4. Prepare and submit to the Texas Department of Public Safety (DPS) your teen's application for a learner's license.
+4. Prepare and submit to the Texas Department of Public Safety (DPS) your teen's application for a learner license and other required documents, including their Six-Hour Completion Certificate from Safe2Drive.

 5. Have your teen complete the remaining 26 hours of online instruction.

-6. Follow the instructions in the Driver Education Packet to conduct the behind-the wheel training.
+6. Follow the instructions in the Parent Taught Driver Education Program Guide to conduct the behind-the wheel training.

-8. Prepare and submit to the DPS your teen's application for a driver's license.
+7. Prepare and submit to the DPS your teen's application and required documents for a driver license.

 Don't worry.
-We will guide you through all of these steps as you progress through the course.
+We will guide you through all of these steps as you progress through the TX Parent Taught course.